 Once you sit down, start with a general broad view of everyone walking within your field of vision.
 Without pinpointing any individual, can you see anyone who looks awkward and is walking strangely?
 Odds are that there isn’t anything too out of the ordinary happening.
 Observe like this for a few minutes.
 Maybe you’ll see someone stumble or someone with a limp.
 But nothing too crazy.

 Now, I want you to start focusing on individuals.
 If someone stumbles or has something odd about the way they walk, take notice.
 It may be hard to spot abnormalities at first but eventually, you should.
 Start looking for poor posture, slumped shoulders, bad arm swing, and awkward gait.
+All of these ‘mistakes’ might be considered a bad thing but they don’t matter because nobody is paying attention.
+That’s the important thing to realize.
+Nobody cares!

 Once you do find someone with one of these issues, spend a few minutes watching them.
 Was it hard to spot?
 And remember that this is with you specifically trying to find awkward movements.
 Now, look at the people around the awkward person with the strange walk.
 Do they seem to notice how the other person is walking?
 Does anyone else in the area see that this person isn’t walking perfectly?
 Or is it only you who notices because you are 100% focused on finding the imperfect walkers?